mahbuba26/ECE-4124-REPORTS/ECE_4124 LAB 3/ECE 4124_LAB 3/ECE 4124_LAB 3.md

 Figure4: Finding the X position of highest correlation in continuous signal

-**Discussion**: This experiment is mainly focused on the correlation of 2 signals.
+Discussion: This experiment is mainly focused on the correlation of 2 signals.
 The code is done in 2 different ways.
 Both give the same output.
 Later the position of X value is calculated.

-**Conclusion**: We tried to find out the correlation of 2 signals.
+Conclusion: We tried to find out the correlation of 2 signals.
 The output resembles our theory.

 References: